Equity strategies

 Performance Commentary

-• In this environment, our strategy delivered a negative performance in November, underperforming its reference indicator.
+• In this context, the Fund delivered a solid performance over the month, outperforming its reference indicator.

 Outlook and Investment Strategy